lonsagisawa/magisk-mgenplus-font/README.md

 #### Koruri Font

 Koruri font patch for Japanese users.
-This also replaces Roboto to Open Sans because Koruri is mixed font of Open Sans and M+ FONTS.
+~~This also replaces Roboto to Open Sans because Koruri is mixed font of Open Sans and M+ FONTS.~~ Tested on Android 8.1 Oreo, and 9.0 Pie.
-Only tested on Android 7.x Nougat ROM.

 #### NOTICE